 - Deploying brokers in each Pulsar cluster

 If you want to deploy a single Pulsar cluster, see Clusters and Brokers.

 Run Pulsar locally or on Kubernetes?

 This guide shows you how to deploy Pulsar in production in a non-Kubernetes environment.
 If you want to run a standalone Pulsar cluster on a single machine for development purposes, see the Setting up a local cluster guide.
 If you want to run Pulsar on Kubernetes, see the Pulsar on Kubernetes guide, which includes sections on running Pulsar on Kubernetes on Google Kubernetes Engine and on Amazon Web Services.

-Pulsar is currently available for MacOS and Linux.
-In order to use Pulsar, you need to install Java 8 from Oracle download center.
+Currently, Pulsar is available for 64-bit *macOS, Linux, and Windows.
+To use Pulsar, you need to install 64-bit JRE/JDK 8 or later versions.